 The frequency of our cleaning throughout our museum has been increased, including toilets and other facilities.
 Sites will be cleaned thoroughly before opening and at regular intervals during the day.
 Toilets will be cleaned hourly.
 We have tried to minimise the need to touch surfaces, however where this is not possible please follow any guidance and signage.

 Gloves and eye protection have been introduced for our staff when greeting our visitors and carrying out cleaning.

 During busier times we may ask you to queue for a short time before entering the site.

 A new experience

-For your safety and the safety of other visitors, parts of our museums and gallery are currently closed to the public; this includes the Celtic village and a section of the Roman gallery.
+For your safety and the safety of other visitors, parts of our museum are currently closed to the public; this includes the Celtic village and a section of the Roman gallery.